 Doom, the original naturally, is a blissful childhood flashback to that breakthrough generation of first person shooters.
 The plot, not the game’s strongest feature admittedly, is set on a Mars base, giving it a kind of a Total Recall feel, and at the time was genuinely spooky making it a great deal of fun.
 This in turn, made it completely addictive and one of the main reasons we fell in love with PC gaming in the first place.
 Basically, Doom taught us the art of shooting everyone and everything in our sneaky little way at it was bloody good at it too.

-You Might Also Enjoy: Top 10 Gaming Laptops that Cost You Less than $1000 in 2016
+You Might Also Enjoy: Top 10 Gaming Laptops that Cost You Less than $1000

 An arcade classic, perhaps even THE arcade classic, Pacman was just so damn addictive back in an era when lives were limited, play went unsaved and losing meant out-you-go.
 It’s the kind of game that, even today, should you happen to find a dusty old machine in some warn out, possibly overseas, bar, you’d line up the coin and have a good old long playing session.
 So simple were the Pacman and Mrs Pacman games that they worked brilliantly cross platform, particularly the personal computer.
 Part of its PC success can be put down to the joystick play which was a better fit than a joypad and replicated its arcade feel.
 The game, should you happen to be the only person on earth who has never seen it, involved navigating a maze, filled with floaty ghosts who must be avoided while you skilfully gobble each and every pill up for grabs.
 Simple Japanese genius.

 Star Wars: Knights of the Old Republic